MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 1: Update popup.html to include a button

-To use this article, first do the steps in [Tutorial part 1: Display an image in a pop-up](./part1-simple-extension.md); that is, clone the MicrosoftEdge-Extensions repo, install the Part 1 demo, and run that demo.
+To use this article, first do the steps in [Sample: Display an image in a pop-up](./part1-simple-extension.md); that is, clone the MicrosoftEdge-Extensions repo, install the Part 1 demo, and run that demo.

 This step has already been done in [popup.html](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/popup/popup.html) in the MicrosoftEdge-Extensions repo.